Sudha247/Sudha247.github.io/_posts/2020-10-01-lwt-multicore.md

 ### Performance

-The parallel fibonacci server was benchmarked with 10 clients and 10 requests per client.
+The parallel fibonacci server was benchmarked on a Intel Xeon Gold 5120, with 10 clients and 10 requests per client.
 Each request was the value `45` and server had to run a non-tail recursive `fib 45` for every request.
 Performance numbers are below, the client's code is available [here](https://github.com/Sudha247/code-samples/blob/master/lwt-server/client.ml).

 **Systhreads version** - `4.10.0` compiler